 Sydney's Ferry Fleet

-Roads and Maritime Services (RMS) is upgrading wharves along the river and planning a new wharf at Rhodes.
-Visit the RMS website for more details.
+Roads and Maritime Services also plan to upgrade wharves along Parramatta River and construct a new wharf at Rhodes.

 - Six new vessels will be on the water during 2017

 - The first vessel will be named The Catherine Hamlin after a pioneering Australian doctor following a public competition to name the new fleet